TakosThings/AirGradient-Influx/README.md

 ## Variants
 * `default`: This is based off the DIY_PRO example.
 Sensor readings are reported to an InfluxDB instance
 * `no-pm2.5`: Same as above, but with the PM2.5 sensor unplugged.
 Useful for quiet environments like a bedroom or studio.
+* `scheduled-oled`: Based off `no-pm2.5`.
+The OLED display is turned off between 0 and 8(am).
+This can be adjusted (and expanded upon) by modifying `updateOledBrightness()`.
+The time check is performed every 5 minutes.